MRRL Hall of Fame

 In January of 2012, Not Only Women Bleed, Vignettes from the Heart of a Rock Musician, Dick Wagner’s revealing and entertaining book about his life and his rock and roll career, went on sale as an eBook.
 A hardcover edition of the book was issued later in the year.

 In June 2012, Dick Wagner was voted into the MRRL online Hall of Fame as a solo artist.
 He had been previously voted into the Hall in 2008 as a member of The Frost.
-He has also had five of his compositions (“Mystery Man”, “Rock And Roll Music”, “Anytime You Want Some Lovin’”, “The Easy Way Out”, and “I Cannot Stop You”) voted Legendary Michigan Songs. https://www.michiganrockandrolllegends.com/mrrl-hall-of-fame
+He has also had six of his compositions (“Mystery Man”, “Rock And Roll Music”, “Anytime You Want Some Lovin’”, “The Easy Way Out”, “I Cannot Stop You” and "Baby Boy") inducted as Legendary Michigan Songs.

 Sadly, Dick Wagner passed away at age 71 in Scottsdale, Arizona, on July 30, 2014, of respiratory failure following a cardiac procedure.